1D roughness driven depinning of breath figures on PDMS: Results and Discussion

-The variation of contact angle with the change in droplet radius for all the patterned and unpatterned surfaces are measured and shown in Figure\ref{15} and Table~\ref{2}.
+To further observe whether the surface stays in Wenzel state for increasing droplet volume, the variation of contact angle with the change in droplet radius for all the patterned and unpatterned surfaces are measured and is shown in Figure~\ref{dropvol}.
 It is observed that there is no considerable variation in contact angle with increasing droplet volume.
-This also shows that the drops are sticking to the surface showing Wenzel's state of wetting.
-For further confirmation, contact angle hysteresis were performed and all showed a high contact angle hysteresis indicative of Wenzel's state \cite{bhusan}.
-The data is shown in Figure\ref{16}.\\
+This confirms that the droplets are sticking to the surface showing Wenzel's state of wetting and is independent of the volume of the liquid droplet.
+For further confirmation, contact angle hysteresis are performed and all showed a high contact angle hysteresis indicative of Wenzel's state \cite{wenzel}.
+The experimental results are shown in Figure~\ref{cah}.